How to Create a Website Without Coding in 2026: The Complete Guide

 Essential pages every website needs

 Regardless of your website's purpose or the no-code tool you choose, certain pages are fundamental for establishing credibility, providing information, and ensuring a positive user experience.
-These core pages form the backbone of a professional online presence:
+These pages serve both practical and legal purposes.

-• Contact Page: Make it easy for visitors to reach you.
-Include a contact form, email address, phone number, and physical address (if relevant).
-Directions or a map can also be helpful.
+- Contact Page: Make it easy for people to reach you.
+Include a contact form, email address, phone number, and physical address (if applicable).
+Consider adding a map or social media links.

 SEO basics for your new site